 If you have trouble focusing and staying present while working or studying I HIGHLY recommend playing this in the background.
 Our brains are so used to being overstimulated its hard to not get distracted.
 These sounds have also helped a lot of my friends who struggle with ADD and ADHD.
 Try it out!
+You can find more meditation music here.

 ARE YOU HAVING A HARD TIME STAYING ON TRACK?